-Principal Enterprise Technology Engineer
+Principal enterprise technology engineer

 Experience with SAP AI/ML, SAP Security Automation, and SAP Industry Cloud solutions.

-- Experience working in highly supervised industries such as energy, finance, or manufacturing.
+Experience working in highly regulated industries such as energy, finance, or manufacturing.

 About bp